 Sharks have been found in the three major oceans, the Pacific, Atlantic, and Indian.
 They are widely spread and, as noted above, live at depths that make it unusual for the everyday person to see one of these creatures.
 There are records of these sharks around southern Brazil, France, Madeira, and all the way east to Senegal.
 Most commonly, the species is found in the upper continental slope.

 Goblin Shark Diet

 Goblin sharks are primarily interested in prey that also lives near the bottom of the seafloor.
-This includes crustaceans and cephalopods as well as some fish, like dragonfish and rattails.
+This includes crustaceans and cephalopods, as well as some fish, like dragonfish and rattails.
 Interestingly, there are also instances in which scientists have recorded these sharks feeding far above their natural habitat.
-Midwater pretty like some species of squid such as the Teuthowenia pellucida have been discovered in the stomachs of some specimen.
+Midwater, much like some species of squid, such as the Teuthowenia pellucida have been discovered in the stomachs of some specimens.